Alessandro5x/Alessandro5x/README.md

 ## Hello, I am Alessandro Duarte!!

-- 🔭 Driven software developer with extensive experience as a FullStack developer with a focus on Back-End, leveraging expertise in NodeJS, React, Golang, and Python to deliver high-performance solutions.
-With a robust track record spanning 4 years, I've spearheaded the implementation of innovative solutions using AWS Technologies for prominent multinational enterprises.
-My commitment to continuous learning and adaptability has not only contributed to my technical proficiency but has also empowered me to excel in diverse and dynamic work environments.
+- 🚀I am a Full Stack Software Developer with 5 years of experience in delivering high-performance solutions for multinational enterprises.
+My expertise lies in leveraging technologies like Node.js, Python, React, TypeScript, GraphQL, RabbitMQ, Docker, Kubernetes and Restful APIs to design and implement innovative, scalable systems.
+I specialize in utilizing AWS technologies to drive the successful execution of projects, staying at the forefront of emerging trends to deliver efficient and reliable software solutions.

 <div align="center">
   <a href="https://github.com/Alessandro5x">